state-spaces/s4/src/models/sequence/ss/s4_simple/README.md

 You can find the kernel in the `s4_simple.py` file.

+## Running the Code

+To run the code, first follow the install instructions of the overall repo.

-Running the code is as simple as (from the root directory of this repo):
+Then, running the code is as simple as (from the root directory of this repo):
 ```
 python -m train experiment=s4-simple-cifar wandb=null
 ```